adonisjs/v5-docs/content/api/orm/base-model.md

 console.log(user.password)
 ```

-The `fill` method replaces the existing attributes with the values provided to the `fill` method.
+The `fill` method replaces the existing attributes with the newly defined attributes.

+---

 ### merge
 The `merge` method also accepts an object of attributes.
 However, instead of replacing the existing attributes, it performs a deep merge.